 Alternative Careers for Lawyers

-This checklist of questions will help you revitalize your career.
+This preliminary checklist of questions will help you revitalize your career.

 Your career revitalization may cause you to pursue an alternative career for a lawyer.

-Or, the answers might lead you to conclude that your current career path is the best one for you.
+Or, the answers on this preliminary checklist might lead you to conclude that your current career path is the best one for you.
 Even if you must transition into a new practice area, go to a different firm, go in-house, or become a lawyer for the government.

 - How is your physical and emotional health?